neuromore/Doc/neuromoreStudio/Nodes.md

 | Upload | Upload the data stream to neuromore Cloud after a successful session. |
 | Send OSC Msgs | Send the values via OSC to all connected network clients. |
 | User ID | In case multiple people are connected simultaneously, use this ID to identify the user.
 Possible values are in the range *0* .. *0*.The default value is *0*. |
-In case multiple people are connected simultaneously, use this ID to identify the user.
-Possible values are in the range *0* .. *0*.The default value is *0*.

 ## OSC Output
 ![OSC Output Node Icon](../neuromoreStudio/Images/Nodes/Icons/15fee7ea-2a35-11e5-b345-feff819cdc9f.png)